SoK: Machine Learning for Misinformation Detection

-\textbf{Definitions.} In the absence of a single, unified definition of \textit{misinformation}, we develop a working definition of \textit{misinformation} from existing social science and media studies literature as \textit{any piece of information that is verifiably misleading, false, or suggestive of falsehood (e.g., hedging, leading questions) }\cite{wu_misinformation_2019,gelfert_fake_2018,haiden_definitional_2018,klein_fake_2017,tandoc_defining_2018}.
-Within this definition, we also include misinformation that is transparently false, but not intended to mislead: satire, parody, spoofs.
-We limit our analysis to English-language misinformation.\footnote{We acknowledge that the nature of misinformation narratives and misinformation spread varies with language and geography.} We note that \textit{disinformation} is commonly used to refer to incorrect information written with the intent to deceive, while \textit{misinformation} refers to incorrect information in general; for the sake of completeness and concision, we refer to intentionally \textit{and} unintentionally false information as \textit{misinformation} for this work.
-We occasionally use \textit{false news,} \textit{false information}, and \textit{misinformative news} interchangeably in this work, but avoid \textit{fake news}, a politically fraught term.
-Additionally, a good deal of existing work in computational linguistics examines the automatic detection of lying or deliberately deceptive language in text \cite{feng-etal-2012-lies,soldner-etal-2019-lies,mihalcea-strapparava-2009-lies}.
-While the authors of some misinformative texts might write with the intention to deceive, this is not a baseline assumption we make when analyzing texts---in general, we are interested in all verifiable claims, regardless of authorial intent.
+\textbf{Definitions.} In the absence of agreed-upon definitions of \textit{misinformation, disinformation, malinformation,} and \textit{influence operations}, we refrain from advancing singular definitions of the same\footnote{While certain taxonomies \cite{alam_survey_2021, zhou_survey_2020, oshikawa_survey_2018} provide relative definitions of these terms---distinguishing \textit{misinformation} from \textit{disinformation}, for instance, via the presence or absence of intent---we emphasize that, to the best of our knowledge, there is no robust invariant for identifying a statement as (mis)informative on the basis of \textit{semantics alone}.}.
+Instead, for each paper we review, we consider the paper authors' working definitions of these terms (if such definitions are provided) and evaluate model performance with respect to the definitions set forth \cite{wu_misinformation_2019,gelfert_fake_2018,haiden_definitional_2018,klein_fake_2017,tandoc_defining_2018}.
+We limit our analysis to text-based English-language misinformation.\footnote{We acknowledge that the nature of misinformation narratives and misinformation spread varies with language and geography.} We note that \textit{disinformation} is commonly used to refer to incorrect information written with the intent to deceive, while \textit{misinformation} refers to incorrect information in general; for the sake of completeness and concision, we refer to intentionally \textit{and} unintentionally false information as \textit{misinformation} for this work unless otherwise qualified.
+We occasionally use \textit{false rumors,} \textit{false news,} and \textit{false information} interchangeably, but avoid \textit{fake news}, a politically charged term \cite{habgood_coote_2018}.
+We use ``influence operations'' (IOs) or ``coordinated campaigns'' in our discussion of collaborative attempts to disseminate misinformation across networks \cite{jackson_2023}.